vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 Once the document is loaded, the user enters the updated inventory counts.
 Then, they press a submit button to send the new data back to SAP.

-* At the top, the user enters the inventory number and the fiscal year.
-After loading the document the user types the counts into the list and then presses a button to submit everything back to SAP.

-In the center there's a styled list showing all the line items from the inventory document.
+We add a styled list to the center of the screen.
+This shows all the line items from the inventory document.
 It makes the data easy to scan and provides a familiar layout for warehouse staff.

 ![image](/assets/2025-09-16/020.png)